 |Alex Wolff as Peter Graham|

 |Milly Shapiro as Charlie Graham|

 The more market-friendly horror movies became, the more they needed to resemble product.
 Goodbye, to the unexpected, and hello to by-the-numbers horror plotting and slasher villains armed with quotable quips and taglines.

 As haunting a presence in Hereditary as The Overlook Hotel in The Shining

 Which is a shame, because now that I'm no longer the easily-scared kid I used to be, finding a horror movie that gets me to believe in the unbelievable is hard enough; finding one that's actually frightening is becoming a near-impossibility.
 Gore, jump-edits, loud noises, and a heavy metal song played over the closing credits does not a horror film make (which should come as news to Elie Roth and Rob Zombie).
-For a film to really scare me, it at least has to come from a place emotionally real.
-Hopefully while tapping into some elemental, suppressed anxiety rooted in human vulnerability and the fear of mortality.
+For a movie to really scare me, it at least has to come from a place that is emotionally honest.
+Hopefully, while tapping into some elemental, suppressed anxiety rooted in human vulnerability and the fear of mortality.

 |Ann Dowd as Joan|

 Hereditary manipulates the viewer's sense of perception.
 Many scenes begin with our being

 uncertain whether we're witnessing real life or merely looking at one of Annie's miniatures.

 In fact, I’m not even sure it's possible to be disappointed by Hereditary, for it's a film that has, as its primary defining characteristic, a dogged refusal to deliver anything remotely resembling the expected.